Twitter India restricts 50 tweets in connection with alleged assault of Muslim man in Loni

 “As explained in our Country Withheld Policy, it may be necessary to withhold access to certain content in response to a valid legal demand or when the content has been found to violate local law(s).
 The withholdings are limited to the specific jurisdiction/country where the content is determined to be illegal.
 We notify the account holder directly so they’re aware that we’ve received a legal order pertaining to the account by sending a message to the email address associated with the account(s), if available,” said Twitter in a statement.

-Ghaziabad Police has booked Twitter Inc, Twitter Communications India along with journalists including Mohammed Zubar and Rana Ayyub over tweets in connection with the assault of an elderly man in the district.
+Ghaziabad Police has booked Twitter Inc, Twitter Communications India along with journalists including Mohammed Zubair and Rana Ayyub over tweets in connection with the assault of an elderly man in the district.

 Police invoked IPC sections 153 (provocation for rioting), 153A (promoting enmity between different groups), 295A (acts intended to outrage religious feelings), 505 (mischief), 120B (criminal conspiracy) and 34 (common intention) against them.